RajulThakur/spotify/README.md

 	2. Open index.html in your favorite browser.
 	3. (Optional) Modify the CSS files in the css/ directory for custom styles.

-🌟 Future Enhancements

-	•	Add functionality for play controls.
-	•	Integrate API for fetching songs and playlists.
-	•	Implement dark/light mode toggle.

-📜 License

-This project is for educational purposes only and is not affiliated with Spotify.

-💡 Acknowledgements

-	•	Icons and logos from Spotify are used for demonstration.
-	•	Inspired by Spotify’s official web app design.

-📬 Contact

-For any inquiries or feedback, feel free to reach out!

-You can copy-paste this into a `README.md` file.
-Replace `<repository-url>` with your GitHub repository URL if applicable.